evangelinemaddela/Simple_Stopwatch/README.md

-# Simple_stopwatch
+# Simple_Stopwatch
-Creating a simple stopwatch using python
+Creating a simple stopwatch using Python & Tkinter

 # Functionality
 1.Creates a stopwatch application using Tkinter.